mariacarreira/calc_level_ChimeraX/README.md

 ## Installation (Part 2)

-When running calc_level for the first time, open the ChimeraX GUI and execute the following commands in the ChimeraX command line:
+Open the ChimeraX GUI and execute the following commands in the ChimeraX command line:

 ```
 pip install torch (in case this error message appears "ModuleNotFoundError: No module named 'torch'")